djulianOps/tf-azure-key-vault/README.md

 # tf-azure-key-vault
-Terraform from Azure Key Vault
+Terraform to Azure Key Vault - A simple approach